-World's longest nonstop flight: Tickets go on sale
+World's longest flight readies for takeoff

-The new flights will initially run three times a week, with daily operations starting October 18 after a second Airbus A350-900 enters service.
+The new flights will initially run three times a week from Singapore to Newark Liberty International Airport, with daily operations starting October 18 after a second Airbus A350-900 enters service.

 On April 23, the plane had its first test flight, an almost five-hour round-trip that launched from the airframer's assembly plant in Toulouse, France.

-Note: Editor's Note — CNN's Richard Quest will be reporting live from the inaugural flight of Singapore Airlines' Singapore to New York service on October 11-12.
-Follow his progress on cnn.com/travel